 Proctored in absentia

-- In-class exam: taken in absentia Students can work with the Office of Academic Services to locate an appropriate site in which to take their final exam.
+Students can work with the Office of Academic Services to locate an appropriate site in which to take their final exams.
+The vice dean's approval is required, effective for students admitted in the 2022-2023 academic year, and generally the input of the tax program will be sought in these cases.
+The tax program, in turn, is always supportive of students in online programs taking exams in absentia and is generally supportive of other graduate tax students taking 1-2 exams in absentia each semester, and would consider a larger number of exams on a case by case basis.
 Students examining in absentia arrange to take their proctored exam at a local ABA-accredited law school by contacting the host school's Registrar (or whatever their chief exam administrator's title is) to seek permission.
-The exam must be taken on the same day it is scheduled on campus.
-As with exams taken on campus at NYU, students are given a paper copy of the exam questions and type their answers into a laptop using exam software.
-Proctors watch the student examine.
+The host school provides a proctor to watch the student take the exam.
+The exam must be taken on the scheduled date, unless a postponement has been arranged with the Law School.
 If the school is in another time zone, we may have some flexibility on the exam start time.
-Students would also notify NYU that they are seeking to examine in absentia by filing an accommodation request in our exam reporter application.
+Students would also notify NYU that they are seeking to examine in absentia by filing an accommodation request in our ExamReporter application.
 Where an examination in absentia is necessary, the student will be responsible for his or her share of the associated expenses such as the hourly wages of the proctor, the additional cost of printing an exam on security paper, and mailing the exam to and from the exam site.
 While there is often no cost entailed, any costs should be relatively modest, less than $50 per exam.